XHR Module

 • required: false

-• description: An object containing information about the request.
-See http_options below for the available attributes.
+• description: Request options.
+See http_options for attributes.

 Examples